-The 27-year-old has claimed that he and team-mates Sergio Aguero and Carlos Tevez are enjoying life with the newly-crowned Premier League champions despite transfer speculation
+Manchester City full-back Pablo Zabaleta has reassured fans that he and Argentine team-mates Sergio Aguero and Carlos Tevez are happy at the club.

 The defender, who joined City from Espanyol in 2008, has reportedly attracted the interest of Barcelona after cementing his place in Roberto Mancini's plans at right-back.

 Meanwhile, his compatriots Aguero and Tevez have been linked with moves to Real Madrid and AC Milan respectively, with the latter previously coming close to leaving the club in January.

 However, the 27-year-old has revealed that the trio are not looking to move on after settling into life in Manchester.